 The Undeliverable category of bounced emails contains emails that were undelivered for temporary reasons.
 Some of those reasons include; The recipient’s email server might be temporarily unavailable, overloaded, or even nonexistent.

 The whole idea is that when an attempt is made to send the email, the recipient’s ISP does not respond.
-Because this occurrence could be as a result of a crashed server or a server under maintenance, some email services attempt to continue sending the email over a particular period of time (usually 72 hours) until the email delivers successfully or totally fails.
+Because this occurrence could be a result of a crashed server or a server under maintenance, some email services attempt to continue sending the email over a particular period of time (usually 72 hours) until the email delivers successfully or totally fails.

 4. A Full Mailbox